(Lamina Removal; Removal of the Lamina)

 - Ask your doctor about when it is safe to shower, bathe, or soak in water.

 - Exercise your legs while in bed.
 This is to improve circulation and decrease the risk of blood clots.

 - Work with a physical therapist.
 You will slowly progress from walking to other low-impact activities, like swimming.

-- Only take medicine recommended by your doctor.
-Ask your doctor before taking any over-the-counter medicine.
+- Only take medication advised by your doctor.
+Ask your doctor before taking any over-the-counter medication.